Bearer/bearer/docs/reference/installation.md

 Unpack the archive, and put the binary somewhere in your `$PATH` (on UNIX-y systems, `/usr/local/bin` or the like).
 Make sure it has permission to execute.

-## Updating Bearer
+## Updating Bearer CLI

-Updating Bearer provides you with the latest fixes and features.
+Updating Bearer CLI provides you with the latest fixes and features.
 You can see an overview of the latest release on the [releases page](https://github.com/Bearer/bearer/releases/latest/).

 ### Install Script